algosup/2023-2024-project-2-x86-retrogaming-team-7/Documents/Functional_Specification.md

 ## Project Overview

-ALGOSUP asked us to recreate an old video game, which is the game called "Pac-Man" in an environment called MS-DOS (x86-16bits) and in assembly language [^1].
+ALGOSUP asked us to recreate an old video game, which is the game called "Pac-Man".
+We will make it with some features, in an environment called MS-DOS (x86-16bits) and in assembly language [^1].

 ---
  So what is Pac-Man ?